Peter Smith (painter)

 Peter Smith (born in Mansfield 1967) is a contemporary British artist.

-The subject for which he is most well known is a striped rotund creature with the form of a hippopotamus but the stripes of a zebra, which are known as 'Zeppos' or 'Impossimals'.
+The subject for which his artwork often features a striped rotund creature with the form of a hippopotamus but the stripes of a zebra, which are known as 'Zeppos' or 'Impossimals'.

 Smith is a self-taught artist who in 2005 contributed an artwork to the BBC's "Children in Need".
 He became professional, teaming-up with Washington Green Fine Art Publishing.